Project objectives, the programme so far, upcoming and ongoing works.

 Timings

-The first stage of the permanent repairs will start from 28 October 2024 and should be completed in the spring of 2025.
+We expect the permanent repairs and the remainder of the emergency works to be completed in the spring of 2025.

 This will lead onto the second stage of the project, which will see York Road reopen to traffic but with one side of the road remaining closed.
 Temporary traffic lights will be used so road traffic can travel in both directions.